Medication Error Compensation Solicitors and Experts

 No Win, No Fee Clinical Negligence Claims

 The majority of clinical negligence claims we handle at The Medical Negligence Experts are done on a No Win No Fee* agreement.
-We prefer to work this way as it makes it affordable for anyone who needs it, to have access to top-quality legal advice and support.
+We prefer to work this way as it makes it affordable for anyone who needs it, to have access to top-quality support.
 Too often, people do not have several thousand pounds readily available to instruct a solicitor.
 As a result, they tend not to want to make a compensation claim.

 The process for claiming compensation is the same whether you pay your legal fees in advance using your savings, have your legal expenses covered by an insurance policy, or are making a No Win No Fee* compensation claim.
 Although rare, there are some instances where you can get to help from the Legal Services Commission (previously known as Legal Aid), registered in England and Wales.
 We can help you to find out and assist with the application process.